Who's behind Monoki?

 The man who's lives a thousand lives

 I very rarely say no to anything.
-Sometimes that can be a problem for me.
-But the many times I’ve said yes are the reasons why some people are amazed by all the great stuff I’ve done in my half century on the planet.
+Sometimes that can be a problem.
+But the many times I’ve said yes are the reasons why some people are amazed by everything I’ve done in just over half century on the planet.

-• Broadcast from a plane 1,500 feet above London.
+- Broadcast on the radio from a plane 1,500 feet above London.

-I’m just scratching the surface but I’ve said yes to a lot of really cool things.
+I’m just scratching the surface but I have said yes to a lot of really cool things.
 However at the time of saying yes, I didn’t know how to do many of these things or even have a clear idea of what I was really saying yes to.

 So why share?

-I am a sum of my parts and those parts have lead to Monoki Media.
-As a result of all the things I've said yes to and had to learn (sometimes quite quickly), I am in a unique position to offer you (or anyone else) something different.
+I am the sum of my parts.
+Those parts have lead to Monoki Media.
+As a result of all the things I've said yes to and had to learn along the way (sometimes quite quickly), I am in a unique position to offer you (or anyone else) something a little different.

 In fact, with the world becoming increasingly connected through the lens of a camera it seems that all my experiences now have a place ... together.